NotNotRama/qventus-takehome/README.md

 #### Validation Rules

 The `PasswordValidator` component defines validation rules for each requirement.
-These rules are defined in the `validationFunctions` object and include functions like `required`, `digits`, `specialChars`, `uppercaseLetter`, and `noConsecutiveLetters`.
+These rules are defined in the `validationFunctions` object and include functions like `digits`, `specialChars`, `uppercaseLetter`, and `noConsecutiveLetters`.
 These functions check whether the password meets the corresponding requirement.

 #### Dynamic Requirement Keys